At least 5 shot at Swedish school, police say – DW – 02/04/2025

 "We have received four patients but cannot say anything about the condition of the injured, but they were admitted to the emergency room at Orebro University Hospital," an Orebro region spokesperson told Reuters.

 Police denied in an update that any of its officers were shot.
-News reports suggested the shooter died of a self-inflicted injury, but police did not confirm or deny the allegations, stressing in an update at 02:12 p.m. local time (1312 GMT) that the danger was "not over."
+News reports suggested the shooter died of a self-inflicted injury.

+At a press conference later on Tuesday, police confirmed that one of those shot was suspected to be the attacker.
+Police said that they could not yet confirm if anyone had been killed, adding that they were still sweeping the school premises.

+The operation remained ongoing, police said in the press conference, though they said they no longer believed further attacks were in the pipeline.

 "The reports of violence in Orebro are very serious.
 The police are on site and the operation is in full swing," Justice Minister Gunnar Strömmer told Swedish news agency TT, adding that the government was in close contact with the police and was closely following developments.